 Noah Gragson’s father involved in a tragic incident

-Scott Gragson, the son of former Las Vegas Mayor Oran Gragson, was at the center of a tragic incident after crashing his 2015 Range Rover SVR with four other passengers in the vehicle in Summerlin located near Las Vegas.
-The incident happened after Gragson turned into a curve, but he lost control and went off the road, colliding with several trees.
+Scott Gragson, the son of former Las Vegas Mayor Oran Gragson, was at the center of a tragic May 2019 incident after crashing his 2015 Range Rover SVR in Summerlin, Nevada, with four other passengers in the vehicle.
+The crash occurred after Gragson turned into a curve, lost control, and went off the road, where he collided with several trees.

 The passengers in the car were not wearing seatbelts and were ejected from the vehicle.
-A 36-year-old woman, later identified as Melissa Newton, suffered fatal injuries from the crash.
-A 50-year-old man, Christopher Bentley, and a 46-year-old woman, Christie Cobbett, both suffered severe injuries.
+A 36-year-old woman, later identified as Melissa Newton, suffered fatal injuries in the crash.
+A then-50-year-old man, Christopher Bentley, and a then-46-year-old woman, Christie Cobbett, suffered severe injuries.

-Meanwhile, Gragson and the 44-year-old front passenger, Greg Tassi, suffered only minor injuries.
-However, Gragson was later booked on suspicion of DUI after failing a sobriety test following the accident.
+Meanwhile, Gragson and then-44-year-old front passenger Greg Tassi suffered only minor injuries.
+However, Gragson was later booked on suspicion of DUI after failing a sobriety test following the crash.

-He also admitted to the Metropolitan Police Department officers that he drank for about five hours at a charity golf event where he consumed “four to five mixed drinks” and Coors beers before the incident.
+He also admitted to the Metropolitan Police Department officers that he drank for about five hours at a charity golf event and consumed “four to five mixed drinks” and Coors beers before the crash.

-Not long after the accident, Gragson was charged with six counts, including DUI resulting in death.
+Not long afterward, Gragson was charged with six counts, including DUI resulting in death.

 NASCAR driver Noah Gragson’s father sentenced up to 20 years in prison after devastating accident

-In February 2020, Gragson pleaded guilty to DUI causing death and DUI causing substantial bodily harm.
-Following the guilty plea, prosecutors in the case asked for a 10-25 year sentence in prison.
-In late August, Gragson’s legal team asked for a lighter punishment between six to 15 years.
+In February 2020, following a lengthy trial, Gragson pleaded guilty to DUI causing death and DUI causing substantial bodily harm.
+Following the guilty plea, prosecutors asked for a 10-to-25-year sentence in prison.
+In late August, Gragson’s legal team asked for a lighter punishment of between six to 15 years.

-“I can still hear those screams,” Newton’s ex-husband, John Newton said, recalling when he told their daughters.
+“I can still hear those screams,” John Newton, Melissa Newton’s widower, said as he recalled the moment in which he told his three children about the crash, per Racing News.
 “I will always hear those screams.”

-The legal troubles didn’t end there as Gragson went through additional significant financial problems.
+Gragson’s legal troubles didn’t end there as he also went through a significant financial settlement.

 Agreement reached to pay a $21 million civil case settlement

-According to Fox 5 KVVU-TV, Gragson and his insurance agreed in May 2020 to pay $21 million in a partial settlement in a civil case with Newton’s family.
+According to Fox 5 KVVU-TV, Scott Gragson and his insurance agreed in May 2020 to pay $21 million in a partial settlement with Newton’s family.
 He also paid more than $6 million in attorney fees.
-According to Wallmine.com, before Gragson received his prison sentence, he held a net worth valued north of $100 million.

-The 54-year-old is still dealing with another civil court case that saw Christopher Bentley levy a $470 million lawsuit against him in June 2019.
-It includes $68 million requested in compensatory damages and more than $400 million in punitive damages for Bentley, who has ongoing health issues linked to brain damage.
+Gragson also faced another civil court case as Christopher Bentley levied a $470 million lawsuit against him in June 2019.
+It included $68 million in compensatory damages and more than $400 million in punitive damages for Bentley, who has ongoing health issues linked to brain damage.